csabika98/winesapOS/README.md

 - Plug everything into the USB-C hub before connecting it to the comptuer and turning the computer on.
 - Do NOT move the USB-C hub after plugging it in and booting up Linux.
 It can easily disconnect leading to a corrupt file system.
 - Avoid using Flatpak and Snap packages.
 These use a lot of additional space compared to native system packages.
 Programs packaged this way are also slower.
+- Make scripts executable to help with troubleshooting: `Activities > Files > Preferences > Behavior > Executable Text Files > Ask what to do`
 - Delete old Btrfs backups when the flash drive is running low on storage space.
     - `$ sudo apt-btrfs-snapshot list` `$ sudo apt-btrfs-snapshot delete <SNAPSHOT>`